Skip to content

 • Getting a general feel for the app's design, UI, and any unique features

-I also kept the apps on my phone for a week to see how notifications, widgets, and calendar syncing perform on an ongoing basis.
+I also kept the apps on my phone for at least a week to see how notifications, widgets, and calendar syncing perform on an ongoing basis.
 The top calendar apps you see here are the best I found.

 The best iPhone calendar apps at a glance